Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 $$;
 ```

-The function above gets an array of spatial objects and "dissolves" them in one large shape which is a union of all initial shapes.
+The function above gets an array of spatial objects and returns a single large shape which is a union of all initial shapes.
 Now run the following query from the CARTO Builder:

 ```
-SELECT PY_UNION_AGG(ARRAY_AGG(st_asgeojson(c.coverage))) as geom FROM geolab.geography.nl_celltowers c
+SELECT py_union_agg(array_agg(st_asgeojson(c.coverage))) AS geom FROM geolab.geography.nl_lte_with_coverage c
-JOIN geolab.geography.nl_administrative_areas AS b
+JOIN geolab.geography.nl_administrative_area b
   ON st_intersects(b.geom, c.geom)
 WHERE type = 'Municipality'
 AND municipality_name = 'Angerlo';